pgjdbc/pgjdbc/docs/content/documentation/use.md

 ## Importing JDBC

-Any source that uses JDBC needs to import the `java.sql` package, using:
+Any source file that uses JDBC needs to import the `java.sql` package, using:

 ```java
 import java.sql.*;